SecretFoundation/docs/development/secret-cli/ledger.md

 **3.** Hit "Install" and wait for the process to complete.

 {% hint style="info" %}
-Note: **To run the commands in Secret CLI or the GUI wallets below, or any command that requires signing with your Ledger device, you need your Ledger to be opened on the Secret App:**\
+Note: **To run the commands in Secret CLI or the GUI wallets below, or any command that requires signing with your Ledger device, you need your Ledger device to be opened on the Secret App:**\
 ![](https://raw.githubusercontent.com/SecretSaturn/docs/Old\_main\_backup/docs/guides/SecretReady.png)
 {% endhint %}